IRL2/nanover-docs/source/concepts/applications.rst

 Most molecular dynamics simulations are run in a sized box.
 The FrameData can describe a triclinic box with its three box vectors.
-They are stored in the array map under the ``system.box.vectors`` key as a flatten 3x3 matrix where each row is a vector and each column is a dimension of the coordinate system.
+They are stored in the array map under the ``system.box.vectors`` key as a flattened 3x3 matrix where each row is a vector and each column is a dimension of the coordinate system.
 The box is optional and should not be displayed if not provided.